Krusty84/yaAliceTeamcenter/README.md

-The integration between Teamcenter (Siemens DIS) and Yandex Alice (Russian voice assistant) More details will be soon
+The integration of Teamcenter (Siemens DIS) and Yandex Alice (Russian voice assistant) More details will be soon